DJDanl/cpp-docs.pt-br/docs/atl/reference/catlfile-class.md

 ### <a name="parameters"></a>Parâmetros
  `nPos`
- A posição do arquivo onde o desbloqueio deve começar.
+ A posição do arquivo onde o desbloqueio deve ser iniciada.

  `nCount`
  O comprimento do intervalo de bytes a ser desbloqueada.